BrainTrip/fair-data-eeg/README.md

 The response consists of information about upload status, but the most important bit of information is the etag.
 This is a hash that was given to the uploaded file and is used in download command to access said file.

-***Important !!!***
+### Important !!!

 In order for other people to be able to access uploaded files, the etag should also be made available in this repo.
-It would be best to upload a csv table containing three rows: file_name, timestamp, etag.
+It would be best to upload a csv table containing three rows: file name, timestamp, etag.
 The csv file should be named like this:

 `fileType + '_etag_' + datetime.now().strftime('%Y-%m-%d_%H-%M-%S') + '.csv'`.

 Example: eegRecordings_etags_2022-10-04_10-23-24.csv

+#### Download a file
 To download a specific EEG recording, you need to log in and move to a desired directory via terminal window and execute a download command.
 The file should be downloaded in current directory under a specified name, which you write at the end of download command.

 ### List of commands: